xyz-digital/xyz-digital.github.io/README.md

 ## Misson Statement

-xyz digital is a family owned creative engineering company dedicated to changing the world bits at a time.
+xyz digital is a family owned creative engineering company dedicated to changing the world a few bits at a time.

 ## Comments, Feedback, or Corrections